ChoudharyAshutosh/laait_frontend/README.md

 <e> Notebook provides an input section for letting user mention file name in which code will be saved. </e>

 #### Supports live form
-<e> Notebook provides live forum for having discussion with other live users. </e>
+<e> Notebook provides live forum for having discussion with other users usign notebook at same time. </e>